jmorgadov/dolce/README.md

 dolce rules
 ```

-## Configure
+## ⚙️ Configure

-Right now **dolce** can be configured via `pyproject.toml` file.
+**Dolce** can be configured via `pyproject.toml` file.
 You can specify which rules to check and which to ignore.
 By default it will check all rules.

 ```toml
 [tool.dolce]